Managing During Remote Work Period

 Check out this great content about connecting and encouraging staff in times of crisis from The Flourishing Center.

 The Wellness Program offers a resource for all faculty and staff to use during this unprecedented time.
-Check out the Remote Work Resources Page.
+Check out the Covid-19 Resources page.

 Encouraging excellent work should be the goal of all managers on the CWRU Campus.
 One proven tool supervisors have in their employee toolkit is the award winning CWRU Wellness Program.
 Program participation offers a cash incentive for those using one of the university’s medical plans.
 More importantly, taking part helps faculty and staff decrease stress, improve health, form bonds with others on campus and generally feel good about CWRU as a place to work.